vanallenlab/moalmanac-db/docs/content-changelog.md

 Added entries:

 Edited entries:
+- (FDA) _EGFR_ p.L858R and sensitivity to osimertinib in non-small cell lung cancer.
+- (FDA) _EGFR_ exon 19 deletions and sensitivity to osimertinib in non-small cell lung cancer.
+- (FDA) HER2-positive breast cancer and sensitivity to margetuximab-cmkb + chemotherapy.
 - (Guideline) _ABL1_ p.T315I suggesting sensitivity to Omacetaxine in CML has been recategorized from a targeted therapy to chemotherapy.
 - (Guideline) MSI-High associated with resistance to 5-Fluorouracil in colorectal adenocarcinoma.
 5-Fluorouracil was reclassified as a chemotherapy therapy type instead of targeted therapy.
 - (Guideline) _TET2_ somatic variants suggesting sensitivity to azacitidine was changed from a targeted therapy to chemotherapy.